verboompj/EntraGSA/README.md

 #### 2. Entra App Registration

 To define the exposed service one can create an Enterprise Application, name it, select the Connector Group to be used ( step 2) and under Application Segment, define an Application Segment, where one defines the (private) FQDN or rfc1918 IP-address and the Portnumber of the service.
-In this case, for SSH, its port 22 :
+In this case, for SSH, its port 22.
+Other options are a complete CIDR range or a custom IP-to-IP range and Port combination.

 ![Screenshot](https://github.com/verboompj/EntraGSA/blob/main/Pictures/EntraAppEnt2.png)